benjaminnut/EmailTemplater/README.md

 # EmailTemplater
-Email templater web application for CS 382 class
+Email templater web application for CS 382 Web Dev class

 Will be built using:
-Javascript (Google Appscript),
+Javascript (Google Appscript)
-EJS,
-and Express

-Will pull from the Google Gmail and Spreadsheet APIs to create a standalone client
+Designed to be an addon for Google Sheets
+More changes for dynamic data input need to be made